-Our results show the generalizability of Shen \etal~\cite{DLcompilerbugs}. \ifJOURNALEXTENSION , who studied DL compilers. \JD{Is the following phrase helpful or just confusing?
-Did we use that language back in 2.2?} that use the pairwise mapping pattern of interoperability (\cref{B:Interoperability}) \fi In the last two columns of~\cref{tab:symptoms}, we see the \emph{Crash} and \emph{Wrong Model} symptoms make up the majority of symptoms across both DL converters and DL compiler front-ends.
-This finding lends empirical support to our comparison between model converters and DL compilers in \cref{sec:dl_model_converters:compilers}.
+Our results show the similarity of the failure symptom distribution between DL model converters (our work) and DL compilers (Shen \etal~\citep{DLcompilerbugs}). \ifJOURNALEXTENSION , who studied DL compilers. that use the pairwise mapping pattern of interoperability (\cref{B:Interoperability}) \fi In the last two columns of~\cref{tab:symptoms}, we see the \emph{Crash} and \emph{Wrong Model} symptoms make up the majority of symptoms across both DL converters and DL compiler front-ends.
 The \emph{Wrong Model} and \emph{Crash} symptoms appear characteristic of interoperability in this context, regardless of implementation.